 - Limit the amount of blood samples taken

-- Give medicines to increase blood supply and the amount of oxygen in your blood
+- Give medications to help your body increase its own blood supply or increase the amount of oxygen in your blood

-- Use special surgery tools to control bleeding
+- Use special surgery tools or techniques to control bleeding

 - Signs of infection, including fever and chills

 - Redness, swelling, increasing pain, a lot of bleeding, or any discharge from the incision site

 - Pain that you cannot control with the medications you were given

 - Cough, shortness of breath, or chest pain

 - Lightheadedness or weakness

 - Pain, burning, urgency, frequency of urination, or persistent bleeding in the urine

 Bloodless medicine and surgery.
 Trinitas Regional Medical Center website.
 Available at: http://www.trinitashospital.org/bloodless%5Fmedicine.htm.
 Accessed May 29, 2014.